xtuml/mc/doc/notes/8719_key_letter_pragmas.int.md

 5.2.1 Add `STRING::quote` bridge to get a literal quote in OAL
 5.2.2 Add statements in `class2object` function to output a pragma for the class key letters

-5.3 `masl`
-5.3.1 Update command line usage to take a new optional argument `-k`.
+5.2.3 Update command line usage to take a new optional argument `-k`.
 If `-k` is present, key letter pragmas are generated.
 If `-k` is absent, no key letter pragmas are generated.
-5.3.2 Add parameter to the `render` message on the `gen` interface.
-This parameter is passed from the command line value.
+5.2.4 Add a parameter to several functions that get called to pass the boolean argument to the export code from the command line.
-5.3.3 Add boolean attribute to the `population` singleton object.
-This attribute will get set by the `render` message and be referenced by the pragma render routine.
-5.3.4 Add check in the `render` operation on the `pragma` class before generating the pragma.
-If the pragma name is  a "key_letter" pragma applied to an object, the attribute on the `population` object is queried.
-If the option to output key letter pragmas is enabled the pragma is generated.
-If it is disabled, the pragma is not generated.

-5.4 Update the `xtuml2masl` function in the `xtumlmc_build` script to call `masl` with the `-k` option enabled.
+5.3 Update the `xtuml2masl` function in the `xtumlmc_build` script to call `x2m` with the `-k` option enabled.
 To configure the exporter to suppress generation of key letter pragmas, the `-k` option can be removed from the script.
 This satisfies requirement 4.3.